wilsonmar/oss-perf/jenkins.md

  * https://www.youtube.com/watch?v=RR0LabeUQ88 Create new job in Jenkins

 John Sonmez (@jsonmez, http://simpleprogrammer.com/)
+ * <a target="_blank" href="https://app.pluralsight.com/library/courses/jenkins-introduction/table-of-contents">
- * Getting Started with Jenkins Continuous Integration 2-hour 38-minute video course Feb.
-2013 at Pluralsight.com.
+   Getting Started with Jenkins Continuous Integration 2-hour 38-minute video course Feb.
+2013 at Pluralsight.com</a>.
    In this course, examples use SVN (Subversion) for the SCM (Source Control Manager), Visual Studio, MSBuild (), MSTest, MSTestRunner, StyleCop, and Papercut.
   But other tools work in a similar way.